bloominstituteoftechnology/Lambda-Hello/CS13/TimothyH.md

 - Hi, I'm Tim.

-- I'm easy-going, adventurous, and an outdoor-lover.
+- I'm hardcore, timid, and a homebody.

-- My favorite hobby is traveling.
-I enjoy getting lost in a new city, evening walks, and meeting new people.
+- My favorite hobby is staying at home.
+I enjoy baking with the oven, sweeping the house, and sleeping all day long.